ADVANCED TECHNIQUES - 2021/2

 - A sophisticated level of understanding and knowledge of vocabulary.

-Thus, the practical summative assessment for this module in term 2 consists of:
+Thus, the practical summative assessment for this module consists of:

-- Continuous assessment of classwork in singing, jazz, ballet & tap.
+- Continuous assessment of classwork in singing, jazz, ballet & tap in Teaching Block 3.

 Formative assessment & Feedback